phoenixgoldz/The-Forgotten-Trial/README.md

 ![The Forgotten Trial Banner](titleart.png)

 # **The Forgotten Trial**
-*A Tactical RPG Mystery by Phoenix Gold Gaming Studios*
+*A Tactical RPG Fantasy Mystery by PhoenixGold Game Studios*

 ---

 ## 🧩 Overview

-**The Forgotten Trial** is a single-player, 3D tactical RPG mystery set deep within a cursed, long-abandoned fortress dungeon.
+**The Forgotten Trial** is a single-player, 3D top-down tactical RPG fantasy mystery set deep within a cursed, long-abandoned fortress fantasy dungeon.
 Your party awakens with no memory.
-No clues—except the voice of an unpredictable AI that whispers fragments of truth.
+No clues—except the voice of an unpredictable Narrative that whispers fragments of truth.

-Guide your team through **turn-based combat**, **exploration**, and a **dynamic AI-driven narrative** where every playthrough is a different tale of memory, betrayal, and escape.
+Guide your team through **puzzles**, **exploration**, and a **dynamic narrative** where every playthrough is a different tale of memory, betrayal, and escape.

 ---

 ## ⚔️ Features

-* 🎯 **Turn-Based Tactical Combat**
+* 🎯 **Top-Dowm Tactical Combat**
-  Grid-based battles inspired by genre classics like *Fire Emblem* and *Tactics Ogre*.
+  Top-down based battles inspired by genre classics like *Fire Emblem* and *Paths of Exile*.

-* 🧠 **AI-Powered Narrative System**
+* 🧠 **Dynamic Narrative System**
-  A cryptic AI generates hallucinations, memory fragments, and ghostly dialogues that shift with each playthrough.
+  A cryptic narrative generates hallucinations, memory fragments, and ghostly dialogues that shift with each playthrough.

 * 👥 **Party Management**
   Control a diverse team of 1–4 characters.
 Each has their own mysterious past, evolving personalities, and trust-based reactions to your decisions.